-November 27, 1992: A security guard raises the alarm after discovering flames in the Redouten ballrooms at the Hofburg.
+November 27, 1992.
+A security guard raises the alarm after discovering flames in the Redouten ballrooms at the Hofburg.
 What followed was the largest and most dramatic firefighting operation in Vienna´s recent history.

-This was not the first time the ballrooms were damaged by fire: Not too long after being built in the early 17th century the tract caught fire for the first time in 1699.
+This was not the first time the ballrooms were damaged by fire.
+Not too long after being built in the early 17th century the tract caught fire for the first time in 1699.
 After being successfully reconstructed, the premises were well known for the masked balls, the Redouten.
 Later in its history, the ballrooms also served as a famous venue for banquets and concerts.
 Such as from composer Paganini, who had his first concert there.
 After 1930, opera performances and exhibitions of the Austrian National Library took place inside the famous halls.

 Since the building material was so easy flammable the fire was able to spread almost unstoppable.
 Falling chandeliers and ceiling parts made the work of the firefighters more difficult.
 Also, the strong west wind that drove embers put the National Library, the Treasury and the Spanish Riding school in acute danger.
 Over 200 policemen and women formed a human chain to save more than 10,000 valuable books from the National Library.

 Featured Image: APA

 Make sure to check out our private tours, if you want to learn more about Vienna’s history.
 You can also find us on Instagram.